 - Superman, the Scrubs theme, is a casualty of this.
 The full version is 3:40 and goes from already being fairly short at fifteen or so seconds to a mere echo of the theme at about a second.
 Fortunately, that doesn't last long.

-- Wings (from the creators of Cheers) used to have a title sequence with a tune by Chopin, but that later got (ahem) chopped.
+- Wings (from the creators of Cheers) used to have a title sequence with a highly abridged version of Franz Schubert's Piano Sonata No. 20, but that later got (ahem) chopped.

 - Blood Ties has a full theme song and opening sequence, but (at least on Lifetime Real Women where it's currently being rerun), the theme is cut down to a title card and brief musical clip, and the credits are all shown during the next scene.